 The name Fufluna (or Pupluna) derives from Fufluns, the Etruscan God of the wine.
 Nowadays, instead, we know the village as Populonia.
-During the VI and the IV century BC, Populonia becomes the main iron and steel site of the Mediterranean Coast thanks to its strategic position along the Coast in an area rich in minerals.
-Here, the inhabitants processed the hematite from the close Elba Island and the other minerals from the vein of Campiglia, to produce objects in iron.
-Then, these handmade products were shipped by boat to the other civilization along the Mediterranean Sea, as the ancient Greece and North Africa.
+During the VI and the IV century BC, thanks to its strategic position along the Coast in an area rich in minerals, Populonia was the main site for iron and steel of the Mediterranean Coast .

 Later, around the II century BC, Romans conquered Populonia because of the iron they needed, especially for military reasons.
-The rest of the temples, paved streets and of a villa at the Acropolis of the Archaeological park of Baratti and Populonia, prove that the city was rebuilt in “Roman Style”.
+The rests of temples, paved streets, and the villa at the Acropolis inside the Archaeological Park prove that the city was rebuilt in “Roman Style”.

 What to see at the Archaeological Park of Baratti and Populonia

 My first time at the archaeological park of Baratti and Populonia was years ago.
 I visited the park on a school trip when I was at the primary school.
 My only memories are a couple of big mounds and the fun I had with my schoolmate, running up and down on a field with a sea view.
 The big burial mounds are still at their place.
 But I discovered many other interesting things to talk about.

 The archaeological park of Baratti and Populonia is one of the attractions of the complex of the Val di Cornia parks.
 It consists of two Necropolises, a center of experimental archaeology, and the Acropolis on top of the promontory of Populonia.